emskiphoto/noaa-weather-hourly/README.md

-# noaa-weather-hourly
+# noaa_weather_hourly

-`noaa-weather-hourly` cleans historical LCD weather files from the National Oceanic and Atmospheric Administration (NOAA).
+`noaa_weather_hourly` cleans historical LCD weather files from the National Oceanic and Atmospheric Administration (NOAA).
 It uses a simple command line interface to generate observed hourly (and other frequency) .CSV files.

 ## Output Columns
 * Date